lab-cosmo/librascal/docs/source/installation.rst

 In order to run Rascal, you need to import the library into a Python code:

 .. code-block:: python

-    import Rascal as R
+    import rascal
+    from rascal.representations import *

 Advanced options
 ################

-It is possible to link Rascal with other scientific calculation packages, s.a LAMMPS, ASE,... etc. A specific flag needs to be specified when building Rascal.
+It is possible to link Rascal with other scientific calculation packages, like LAMMPS, ASE, i-PI, and n2p2.
+These interfaces are still a work in progress.